-Item Unit PEM Alkaline Comment Technical parameters Ramp Up Rate 10-100%/sec 20%/minute PEM typically 10%-100%/sec.
+Item Unit PEM Alkaline Comment Technical parameters - Ramp Up Rate 10-100%/sec 20%/minute PEM typically 10%-100%/sec.
 Alkaline typically 20%/minute.
-Some Alkaline OEMs have faster rates (e.g. 20% per 6 sec) Ramp Down Rate 10-100%/sec 20%/minute PEM typically 10-100%%/sec.
+Some Alkaline OEMs have faster rates (eg 20% per 6 sec) Ramp Down Rate 10-100%/sec 20%/minute PEM typically 10-100%%/sec.
 Alkaline typically 20%/minute.
-Some Alkaline OEMs have faster rates e.g. 20% per 6 sec)

-Item Unit PEM Alkaline Comment Start-up time Min Cold: 5 Warm: 0.5 Cold: 60 Warm: 1 Quoted start up time varies from vendor to vendor, however typically PEM technology advertises faster start-up particular in the cold start-up case Min Stable Generation % of installed capacity 10% 10% PEM electrolyser turndown ability is quite specific to suppliers.
+Some Alkaline OEMs have faster rates eg 20% per 6 sec) Start-up time Min Cold: 5 Warm: 0.5 Cold: 60 Warm: 1 Quoted start up time varies from vendor to vendor, however typically PEM technology advertises faster start-up particular in the cold start-up case Min Stable Generation % of installed capacity 10% 10% PEM electrolyser turndown ability is quite specific to suppliers.
 For rapid response, the electrolyser would likely need to be in a hot standby or minimum turndown and as such not turning off the load completely.
 Typically, minimum turndown for PEM modules can range from 5-15%, with Alkaline modules ranging from 10-20% depending on OEM and unit module size.
 Lower overall plant minimum turndown is possible by combining multi-module configurations in larger MW scale plants if some modules are turned off.
 However, this is at the consequence of the fast responsive capacity being only available from those modules kept in hot standby or service.
-Project timeline Time for development Years 2.5 2.5 Includes pre/feasibility, design, approvals etc. First Year Assumed Commercially Viable for construction Year 2023 2023 Although theoretically viable at this size in 2023, a hydrogen offtake agreement would need to be secured for this volume and at a price that would result in a commercially viable project with government funding support as required (the market will determine this).
-EPC programme Years 2-2.5 2-2.5 For NTP to COD.
-Longer time period for larger size facility (100 MW) Total Lead Time Years 2 2 Time from NTP to main equipment on site.
+Project timeline 1 1 Time for development Years 2.5 2.5 Includes pre/feasibility, design, approvals etc. First Year Assumed Commercially Viable for construction Year 2024 2024 Although theoretically viable at this size in 2024, a hydrogen offtake agreement would need to be secured for this volume and at a price that would result in a commercially viable project with government funding support as required (the market will determine this).
+EPC programme Years 2-3 2-3 For NTP to COD.
+100 MW+ plant Total Lead Time Years 2 2 Time from NTP to main equipment on site.
 Construction time Weeks 26 26 Time from main equipment on site to COD Economic Life (Design Life) Years 10 10 Assumed time to membrane replacement based on 91.3% capacity factor.
 If powered purely by renewables capacity factors will be lower.
 Technical Life (Operational Life) Years 25 25 Typical value.

-The following table provides the cost parameters for the hypothetical project as outlined above considered as a 100 MW size (10×10 MW modules), however the costs are representative of the technology type rather than the specific vendors and models as per above.
+The following table provides the cost parameters for the hypothetical project as outlined above considered as a 100 MW+ size (multiple 10 MW modules arrangement), however the costs are representative of the technology type rather than the specific vendors and models as per above.

 Larger scale plants are now under development (100 MW+) in Australia, however, are yet to reach financial investment decision.
-Pricing variability is seen in the Australian market on projects based on their stage of development, OEM suppliers used, contractor risk premium and margin, and when compared to that reported by the IEA Global Hydrogen Review 2023.74
+Pricing variability is seen in the Australian market on projects based on their stage of development, OEM suppliers used, contractor risk premium and margin.